Ecwid/ecwid-api-docs/includes/_orders.md

 ### Q: How to get info about abandoned sales?

-Abandoned sales in Ecwid have order number just like completed orders.
 To get abandoned sale information, specify `INCOMPLETE` for `paymentStatus` filter when searching for orders.

+**Coming soon**: Abandoned sales have a unique cart identification in `orderNumber` field.
+Because of that, the `orderNumber` field in return from the Ecwid REST API will be of type *string* and will look like this: `"551c5edd-5fae-40c1-99a9-25095df20e4f"`

 Name | Type    | Description
 ---- | ------- | --------------